tytydraco/yessleep/out/Looking_For_Somebody_To_Exorcise_The_Guinea_Pigs_At_My_Pet_Store.md

 “I-”

 Honestly,  he was right.
 Cant a man buy as many spiders as he wants in a pet store?
-There was no rule that I knew of about how many spiders someone could buy.
+There was no rule that I knew of about how many spiders pimp daddy Richard could buy.
 But Sal had never told me what to do if this happened.
 What if it's illegal?
 What if Sal, the man who had given me a job, despite how challenged I am, the only member of my family who seemed to care what happened to me, was thrown in jail because I decided it would be a good idea to sell two hundred and thirty seven spiders to Pimp Daddy Richard?

 I doubted we had that many spiders anyway, and I could not afford to piss Sal off again.
 I would have asked, but he was out.
 I had to boss up.
 I was shaking and nearly crying under the strain of it all, but I was going to stand my ground against Pimp Daddy Richard.
 For Sal, for myself.